hyperstack-org/hyperstack/docs/rails-installation/other-details.md

   ...
 ```

-To directly route from a URL to a component you can use the builting Hyperstack
+To directly route from a URL to a component you can use the builtin Hyperstack
 controller with a route like this:

 ```ruby